-- A. Each of the following documents is a public record open to public inspection during regular office hours in the office in which the document was filed or from which the document was issued: - (1) a statement of [exception] no activity; - (2) a report of expenditures and contributions; - (3) an advisory opinion issued by the [secretary of state] public accountability board; - (4) a document specified as a public record in the Campaign Reporting Act; and - (5) [an arbitration decision issued by an arbitration panel and filed with the secretary of state] a decision issued by a hearing officer and filed with the public accountability board. - B. Each public record described in Subsection A of this section shall be retained by the state for five years and may be destroyed five years after the date of filing unless a legal action or prosecution is pending that requires the preservation of the public record. - C. The secretary of state shall provide for electronic access to reports of expenditures and contributions and statements of [exception] no activity submitted electronically by reporting individuals.
-Electronic access shall include access via the internet and shall be in an easily .204365.5 searchable format."
+A. Each of the following documents is a public record open to public inspection during regular office hours in .206074.2 the office in which the document was filed or from which the dogi ıment wa . c icenad

-SECTION 14.
-Section 1-19-32.1 NMSA 1978 (being Laws 1981, Chapter 331, Section 9, as amended) is amended to read:
+- (1) a statement of [exception] no activity; - (2) a report of expenditures and contributions; - (3) an advisory opinion issued by the [secretary of state] public accountability board; - (4) a document specified as a public record in the Campaign Reporting Act; and - (5) [an arbitration decision issued by an arbitration panel and filed with the secretary of state] a decision issued by a hearing officer and filed with the public accountability board. - B. Each public record described in Subsection A of this section shall be retained by the state for five years and may be destroyed five years after the date of filing unless a legal action or prosecution is pending that requires the preservation of the public record. - C. The secretary of state shall provide for electronic access to reports of expenditures and contributions and statements of [exception] no activity submitted electronically by reporting individuals.
+Electronic access shall include access via the internet and shall be in an easily searchable format." - SECTION 15.
+Section 1-19-32.1 NMSA 1978 (being Laws 1981, .206074.2